theothegooddog/openphysicsengine/README.md

 - changed game extension to py for code syntax highlighting
 - added console
 - added full sandboxing and alot of libraries
-- added checking for viruses
+- added checking for viruses (check virus.py)